Yui-H8/Datacamp/Theory_Communicating Data Insights.md

 ```
 Possesses a clear set of actions that can be taken as a result of the findings.
 Focuses on simplicity to enhance communication.
-Creates large impacts on business processes and procedures.
+×  Creates large impacts on business processes and procedures.
 Relates to business objectives and outcomes.
 ```
+*Perfect!
+Even the smallest insight is useful to data-driven organizations.*